The best hotels in Cairns

 For breakfast before early reef tours, Caffiend on Shield Street opens at 6:30am and does proper coffee.
 Ganbaranba on Grafton Street is the best ramen in the city and stays open late.
 If you're at Rydges or the DoubleTree, you don't need to walk far. but walk anyway.
 The in-house restaurants are fine; the city's better.

-Cairns's best neighborhoods
+Cairns's best hotel regions

 Stick to the Esplanade or City Centre if this is your first time.
 The Esplanade gives you the waterfront, the Lagoon, and walkable dining without needing a car.
 Everything else is for people with a specific reason to be there.